marieval/100DaysOfCode/README.md

 ### Day 177 - 22.2.2019 (Fri)
 **Today´s Progress:** I reviewed the sections about _JSON/AJAX, Asynchronous JS, Backend Basics and APIs_.

+### Day 178 - 23.2.2019 (Sat)
+**Today´s Progress:** I watched the first part of the Front-End of the Face-Recognition-App.
+I got inspired by it and coded part of my first react plan-app.